In the week 20, your baby is

 At 20 weeks, your baby is at the halfway mark, growing stronger and more active each day.
 Their tiny heart pumps blood efficiently, and they’re beginning to develop a unique pattern of movement.
 It’s a remarkable stage where the bond between mother and baby deepens as you feel those first real kicks.

-Your body is going through remarkable changes to accommodate your growing baby.
+Your body is changing remarkably to accommodate and nourish your growing baby.
 Here's what you can expect:

 Stay active